New & now

 Francesca Vella

-In stark contrast, today’s weather paints a much calmer picture, emphasising the unpredictability of November in the Mediterranean.
+In stark contrast, today’s weather paints a much calmer picture, despite the strong winds, emphasising the unpredictability of November in the Mediterranean.

 Do you remember this storm?